gustavo10rc/gustavo10rc/README.md

-### Hi i'm gustavo and i work with Salesforce development  👋
+### Hi, i'm Gustavo and i work with Salesforce development  👋
-## Oii eu sou o Gustavo Reis, desenvolvedor Salesforce!👋
+## Oii, eu sou o Gustavo e trabalho como desenvolvedor Salesforce!👋

 <!--
 **gustavo10rc/gustavo10rc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.